beatsabercaspian/BeatSaber-V2-to-V1-converter/README.md

 # 🎵 Beat Saber Song Converter (v2 to v1)

-A powerful Python script designed for **Legacy Beat Saber** players.
+A powerful Python script designed for **Legacy Beat Saber**.
 This script automates the tedious process of converting modern map formats back to the original legacy format.

 ## ✨ Features
 * **Format Conversion**: Converts `info.dat` to `info.json` and `.dat` map files to `1.5.0` `.json`.